HMY Victoria and Albert (1899): Background and Construction

 The vessel had an antiquated look when launched as the design was made to resemble the 1855 side wheel steamer Victoria and Albert.
-Unlike yachts of other monarchs of the time the vessel was purely a yacht, not a combination yacht and warship.
+Like several contemporary royal yachts, including the Russian Imperial Yacht Standart, the Russian Imperial Yacht Polar Star, and the Danish Royal Yacht Dannebrog, Victoria & Albert III was designed primarily as a vessel for royal transport and representation rather than for naval service.
 The yacht's dimensions were 420 ft length, 380 ft length between perpendiculars, 50 ft beam with a displacement of 4,700 tons and 18 ft draft.
 Belleville water-tube boilers provided steam powering two sets of vertical four cylinder triple expansion engines with combined 11,000 indicated horse power for eight hours and 7,500 indicated horse power on a continuous basis.
 The boilers were arranged in two watertight compartments one before the other with six boilers in the forward compartment and nine in the aft compartment.
 The engines were in two side by side watertight compartments.
 The engine cylinders with a stroke of 3 ft 3 in were arranged so that two low pressure cylinders (53 in) bracketed the high pressure cylinder (26.5 in) placed forward of the intermediate pressure cylinder (44.5 in).
 Two 13 ft 3 in propellers with 17 ft 6 in pitch drove the yacht at 17 knots with maximum speed of 20 knots.
 Three dynamo sets provided electric light power.
 Refrigeration units were placed at the aft end of each engine room.
 Coal capacity was sufficient for a steaming range of 2,000 miles (type not stated) at 14 knots.

 Three masts were rigged fore and aft with two funnels for the five decked vessel.
 On the after half of the bridge deck was a 180 ft pavilion with an 85 ft dining room.
 A smoking room and reception room were also in the pavilion.
 An electric hoist was available from the reception room to the royal apartments below, becoming the first ship in the world to be fitted with an elevator.

 During fitting-out the yacht had significant extra weight added including concrete ballast and even a large traditional capstan so the Queen could be entertained by watching the sailors work.
 This extra weight proved to be beyond the original design parameters and resulted in the ship tipping over when the dock was flooded – causing significant damage to the ship.
 Designer Sir William White was exonerated from direct responsibility, but lost confidence and resigned his role as Chief Constructor shortly afterwards.